Class Documentation

 Mixture *x = new Mixture(int Index);

-where Name is the mixture material name, e.g. Photographic Emulsion, and Index is the mixture material index number (see List of Mixture Materials.)
+where Name is the mixture material name, e.g. Granite, or Index is the mixture material index number (see List of Mixture Materials.)

 The methods,